Adopt New Strategies for Smaller Meals

-In addition to cooking less, portion control once the food is ready for the plate can help combat the weight gain you mention.
+In addition to cooking less, portion control once the food is ready for the plate can help combat weight gain.
 An easy way to do that is to use the "Plate Method."
-The basic idea is to fill one-quarter of your plate with lean protein and one-quarter with a starch, such as rice, beans, peas, potatoes or corn.
-Use the remaining half for non-starchy (generally low-calorie) vegetables.
+The basic idea is to fil:l

-Using a smaller plate is recommended: An 8- or 9-inch salad plate is about the right size for proper portion sizes; today's larger 12-inch dinner plates are just too big.
-You'll be surprised: Studies have shown that people feel more satisfied with less food when it is served on smaller plates.
+One way to control portions is to use a smaller plate.
+An 8- or 9-inch salad plate is about the right size for proper portion sizes.
+Today's larger 12-inch dinner plates are just too big.
+You will be surprised!
+Studies have shown that people feel more satisfied with less food when it is served on smaller plates.